EmblocSoft/PostgreSQL/README.md

 PostgreSQL connectors provided </br>
   - To have your database connectors ready for your other applications</br></br>
 Windows, Mac, and Linux Ready</br>
+  - v15 The latest PostgreSQL v15.4.0.x  is Windows, Mac, and Linux ready
-  - The latest PostgreSQL v15.2.0.1 is Windows, Mac, and Linux ready
+  - v16 The latest PostgreSQL v16.0.0.1  is Windows, Mac, and Linux ready

 </br>
 </br>

-<b>PostgreSQL 2023 Data Science Edition 2</b>
+<b>PostgreSQL 2023 Data Science Edition 3</b>

 Formally Distributed by EmblocSoft under Official PostgreSQL, pgAdmin4, pgODBC, and pgJDBC Licenses respectively
 </br></br>